AishatOlawale/Migan-Superstore-Sales-Analysis/README.md

 # Migan-Superstore-Sales-Analysis

-Migan Superstore is a fictitious retail store in (country) that sells various categories of products to its customers.
+Migan Superstore is a fictitious retail store in Myanmar that sells various categories of products to its customers.
 As the analyst, I am tasked with the analysis and exploration of the store’s 2019 Q1 dataset.
 I analyzed and explored the dataset using SQL (PostgreSQL) and Power BI.
 The dataset detailed customer purchase data such as payment method, city, gender, product, etc.